 So, what does a trading strategy or plan look like?

-- What are you going to trade, which markets have you educated yourself about, which markets suits the time you have to dedicate to trading?
+- What are you going to trade, which markets have you educated yourself about, and which markets suit the time you have to dedicate to trading?

 - What defines your trading size?